Homepage of Ezra Jordan Aylaian

 Teaching

-- In Fall 2024, I mentored two undergraduate students through Duke Math's Directed Reading Program as they learned about metric spaces.
-At the end of the semester, they gave a presentation expositing a metric space proof due to Laidacker and Poole of the existence of a minimal convex worm blanket.
+- Fall 2024: Mentored two undergraduate students through Duke Math's Directed Reading Program on metric spaces.
+At the end, the students gave an expository presentation on Laidacker and Poole's metric space proof of the existence of a minimal convex worm blanket.

-- In Fall 2022, I taught UMD's Math 299R with Sam Lidz, which explored the way the philosophy of math interacts with math.
-We studied platonism, formalism, intuitionism, constructivism, finitism, and structuralism, the arguments for and against each, and the mathematical systems arising from them.
-A news article was written about Math 299R and another student-run math course.
+- Fall 2022: Taught UMD's Math 299R with Sam Lidz, which explored the way the philosophy of math interacts with math.
+Math 299R studied platonism, formalism, intuitionism, constructivism, finitism, and structuralism, the arguments for and against each, and the mathematical systems arising from them.
+Math 299R was featured in a news article.

 Service

-- Duke American Mathematical Society Treasurer, Fall 2025 - Present
+- Treasurer of the Duke American Mathematical Society, Fall 2025 - Present

-- Duke University Libraries' Graduate and Professional Student Advisory Board, Fall 2024 - Present
+- Board Member on the Duke University Libraries' Graduate and Professional Student Advisory Board, Fall 2024 - Present

-- UMD Math Department Climate Committee Undergraduate Representative, Fall 2023 - Spring 2024
+- Undergraduate Representative on the UMD Math Department Climate Committee, Fall 2023 - Spring 2024

 Honors